mbaksh01/OOP-Assignment2/README.md

 Find a draw.io class diagram file in the `Assests` folder of this project.

+## File Structure

+- Movies.Api: Web project which contains all the API layer logic, including endpoints, Swagger UI and contracts.
+- Movies.Application: Class library which contains all the businesslayer logic and the data access layer logic.
+Includes all the service and repositorys used by this project.
+- Movies.Api.Test.Unit: Test project for the Movies.Api project.

 ## Evaluation of the role of object-oriented programming

 OOP features used include inheritance, abstraction and the use of objects and classes.